mit-crpg/OpenMOC/docs/source/methods/method_of_characteristics.rst

    \overline{\Psi}_{k,i,g} = \frac{1}{l_{k,i}}\left[\frac{\Psi_{k,g}(s')}{\Sigma_{i,g}^T}(1 - e^{-\tau_{k,i,g}}) + \frac{l_{k,i}Q_{i,g}}{\Sigma_{i,g}^T}\left(1 - \frac{(1 - e^{-\tau_{k,i,g}})}{\tau_{k,i,g}}\right)\right]

-Assuming a constant source and cross-sections in FSR :math:`i`, the value given for the average angular flux in :eq:`avg-angular-flux` is exact.
-In order to exactly compute the area-averaged scalar flux, the average angular flux from every characteristic crossing FSR :math:`i` must be taken into account.
-This is numerically intractable; hence, an appropriate subset :math:`K` of characteristics, henceforth known as *tracks*, is chosen and the integral over the area of the FSR is performed using quadrature rules with a weight :math:`w_{k}` for each track :math:`k \in K` crossing through the FSR :math:`k \in A_{i}`.
-The contribution :math:`\overline{\Psi}_{k,i,g}` of track :math:`k` with azimuthal and polar quadrature weights denoted by :math:`w_{m(k)}` and :math:`w_{p(k)}`, respectively, is then integrated to find the area-averaged scalar flux in FSR :math:`i` as follows:
+Assuming a constant source and cross-sections in SR :math:`i`, the value given for the average angular flux in :eq:`avg-angular-flux` is exact.
+In order to exactly compute the area-averaged scalar flux, the average angular flux from every characteristic crossing SR :math:`i` must be taken into account.
+This is numerically intractable; hence, an appropriate subset :math:`K` of characteristics, henceforth known as *tracks*, is chosen and the integral over the area of the SR is performed using quadrature rules with a weight :math:`w_{k}` for each track :math:`k \in K` crossing through the SR :math:`k \in A_{i}`.
+The contribution :math:`\overline{\Psi}_{k,i,g}` of track :math:`k` with azimuthal and polar quadrature weights denoted by :math:`w_{m(k)}` and :math:`w_{p(k)}`, respectively, is then integrated to find the area-averaged scalar flux in SR :math:`i` as follows:

 .. math::
    :label: area-averaged-scalar-flux-quadrature